panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 The first element is rendered because `v-if="value1"` was supplied with a `true` value.
 The second element, however, isn't rendered into the
 DOM because `v-if="value2"` was supplied with a `false`.

+In simple words, `v-if` directive allows you to show or hide the element just by inserting or not inserting the element into the DOM.

+When `v-if` directive is assigned with `false`, then the element isn't inserted in the DOM but also Vue doesn't initialize event listeners on the element.
+Using `v-if` to toggle the element visibility is relatively expensive compared to `v-show` (presented in the next section), but has a low initialization cost if the element from the beginning is rendered as hidden.

+You'd use `v-if` on the elements which visibility isn't toggled too often.
+For example, to show/hide a section having detailed information about an entity.

 *Challenge: would `v-if` render the element if assigned with `0`?
 What about `'0'`?*

 ## 2. Hiding using *v-show*

-Often it's useful to keep the element rendered in the DOM, but have it visually hidden using CSS styles.
+Often it's useful to keep the element present in the DOM, but have it visually hidden using CSS styles.

-`v-show` is a built-in directive that shows or hides visually the element:
+`v-show` is a built-in directive that shows or hides the element visually:

 ```html
 <div v-show="value">I am an element</div>